YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Ask someone nearby to help if possible.
 A helper should protect the space around you, not hold the grafted area.
 If you become dizzy, the risk of falling can be more important than the vomiting itself.

 Do not keep checking the grafts with your fingers after every wave of nausea.
-The page on touching grafts after a hair transplant matters because repeated inspection can create the trauma the patient is trying to avoid.
+Touching grafts after a hair transplant matters because repeated inspection can create the trauma you are trying to avoid.

 After the episode, rinse the mouth, clean the face carefully, take a short rest upright, and then send photos only if the scalp appears changed.
-A calm sequence is safer than panic cleaning.
+A planned sequence is safer than panic cleaning.

 Retching creates pressure, but pressure alone is not the usual reason grafts come out.
 Direct rubbing, scraping, bleeding, or a clear injury is more concerning.
-This is similar to the question of sneezing or coughing after a hair transplant, where a short body movement is usually less important than physical contact with the grafts.
+This is similar to the question of sneezing or coughing after a hair transplant, where a short body movement matters less than physical contact with the grafts.

-If vomiting is violent and repeated, I become more careful because the patient may sweat, shake, bend forward, or lose balance.
+If vomiting is violent and repeated, I become more careful because you may sweat, shake, bend forward, or lose balance.
 The risk becomes a combination of pressure, poor control, and aftercare mistakes.

-If there is no bleeding, no scalp impact, and no visible graft movement, the episode is usually observed rather than treated as a lost-graft event.
+If there is no bleeding, no scalp impact, and no visible graft movement, the episode can often be observed rather than treated as a lost graft event.
 If there is doubt, good photos are better than repeated touching.

 When food is tolerated, choose simple food rather than a heavy meal.
 The aim is to settle the stomach and keep medicine timing safe.
 If you cannot keep fluids down, do not force a full meal just because you are worried about taking tablets.